kohsuke/spark/docs/monitoring.md

   - hiveClientCalls.count
   - sourceCodeSize (histogram)

-- namespace=executorPlugin
+- namespace=<Executor Plugin Class Name>
-  - Optional namespace.
+  - Optional namespace(s).
 The metrics in this namespace are defined by user-supplied code, when configured by using the Spark executor plugin infrastructure.
   See also the configuration parameter `spark.executor.plugins`